DePaul University Scholarships 2025–2026 | Merit, Competitive & Honors Aid

 When are the deadlines?

-Priority deadline is February 1, with a final deadline of March 25.
-For Music and Theatre applicants, the final deadline is June 1.
+Priority deadline is February 1, with a final deadline of March 30.
+Music and Theatre applicants have a final deadline of April 15.
+Applicants are strongly encouraged to apply within two weeks of their DePaul admission for best consideration.

 Does the Honors Program include extra scholarships?

 Not centrally.
-Some departmental donor awards target Honors students, but those are listed separately in the departmental section.
+Departmental donor awards may target Honors students and are listed in their own section.

 Final Thoughts